Overview

 Maximum Products

-Limits the number of products returned by the block.
+Limits the total number of products returned by the block across all pages.
 Behavior:- Applied after all filtering and sorting

 - Limit recommendations to fit specific UI layouts